 What if the goal of crushing the Scythians along with their Getes allies to the north of Danube River was openly proclaimed, while the imperial secret aims were to include the goal of the Caucasus Mountain and surrounds (via what is today Kazakhstan and Tajikistan), thus neutralizing the Scythians living to the west of the Caspian Sea, in order to stop the Persian Empire being threatened in its very hart from the North?

-For military and other reasons Darius apparently would not spread around his plans, but shared confidences only with a few trusted generals (and his very clever father-in-law Govrias).
+For military and other reasons Darius I apparently would not spread around his plans, but shared confidences only with a few trusted generals (and his very clever father-in-law Govrias).
 After the failure of the Danube campaign, in order also to avoid any further negative comments against the imperial court, these plans must have had deliberately remained (well) covered up.
 In any case, all of the above mentioned operations, open or secret, must have been prepared also with the assistance of the well-organized imperial intelligence services.

 Relief of Darius in Persepolis. ( CC BY-SA 3.0 )

-Perhaps due to advanced age and to exhaustion, 20 years later in 492, during the campaign against ancient Greece (with its “annoying” democratic cities as concerned the imperial but also every authoritarian regime), Darius assigned the leadership of the imperial army to Mardonious (as well as in 490 to the “gold-bearing Medeans” Datis and Artafernis), who then returned back almost idly to Sardis and Susa.
+Perhaps due to advanced age and to exhaustion, 20 years later in 492, during the campaign against ancient Greece (with its “annoying” democratic cities as concerned the imperial but also every authoritarian regime), Darius the Great assigned the leadership of the imperial army to Mardonious (as well as in 490 to the “gold-bearing Medeans” Datis and Artafernis), who then returned back almost idly to Sardis and Susa.

-When, after some years, the Scythians were eventually “civilized” due to Persian involvement, acquiring thus their own herds and agricultural products, the invasions essentially stopped (however they then became vulnerable to the Mongolian attacks from the East).
-However, they maintained in their memory and in their battles the strategy of the feint - the long retreat behind the lines - resulting in the loss of their wars when their vast lands were invaded mainly from the West (French, Germans or Polish too), but finally also from the East.
+When, after some years, the Scythians were eventually “civilized” due to Persian involvement, acquiring thus their own herds and agricultural products, the invasions essentially stopped (but they then became vulnerable to the Mongolian attacks from the East).
+However, they maintained in their memory and in their battles the strategy of the feint - the long retreat behind the lines - resulting in the loss of their wars when their vast lands were invaded mainly from the West (French, Germans, or Polish too), but finally also from the East.
 It is again probable that Romans and Byzantines encountered similar strategies, but for these periods the historical record is less than enlightening.

 - Scythian Tactics and Strategy: Scorched Earth Victories - Part II